availproject/avail-light/README.md

 put_batch_size = 100
 # Number of seconds to postpone block processing after the block finalized message arrives. (default: 0).
 block_processing_delay = 0
-# How many blocks before the latest block should the client sync.
-If parameter is empty, or set to 0, syncing is disabled. (default: 0).
+# Starting block of the syncing process.
+Omitting it will disable syncing. (default: None).
-sync_blocks_depth = 0
+sync_start_block = 0
 # Time-to-live for DHT entries in seconds (default: 24h).
 # Default value is set for light clients.
 Due to the heavy duty nature of the fat clients, it is recommended to be set far bellow this value - not greater than 1hr.
 # Record TTL, publication and replication intervals are co-dependent: TTL >> publication_interval >> replication_interval.